Leadership Institute Overview

 Location: Manchester School of Pharmacy

-Instructor: Elton Skendaj (morning) and Anthony Juliano (afternoon)
+Instructor: Ahmed Abdelmageed (morning) & Anthony Juliano (afternoon)

 Morning: How do we resolve interpersonal and international conflicts?
 Using games and interactive exercises, the participants will explore cooperation, competition and building trust in collaborative conflict resolution.

 Afternoon: The proliferation of communications technology, the rise of the 24/7 media culture, and the influence of marketing and advertising have made it difficult to craft messages that will be received, understood, and acted upon.
 This training session is designed to help participants identify behavior in the workplace and understand the impacts and provide actionable information and tools that will help ensure written and spoken messages will stand out and be noticed; in a positive way.
 Concrete examples, interactive discussion, skill building, and group exercises will help engage you and create a dialogue about challenges and solutions to today’s toughest communications questions.